TeamDevDev/project-development-week-one-through-six-starter/writing/review.md

 - [] Participated in the demonstration of a feature during a laboratory session
 - [] Participated in the class discussions about project development
 - [] Completed all of the documentation and reflection tasks in this document
-- [] Regularly participated in the class discussions about project development
-- [] Completed all of the documentation and reflection tasks in this document
 - [] Gave an overall assessment for the prior module of the course
 - [] Made suggestions for improvement of the next module in the course